$26. Mostly Classic Cables is 118 pages. Pretzel Logic is 68. This one price buys you both volumes as a set.

 It is a pdf download which will be delivered by Ravelry.
 You need not be a Ravelry member for this to work.
-Have a good look at the table of contents at right and the indexes of videos and stitches below so as to know if this book is what you need.
+Have a good look at the table of contents and the indexes of videos and stitches below so as to know if this book is what you need.

 an extensive playlist of videos backs up the book.
 It's here.